 1.1.1 UMS Connection Agreements and National Terms of Connection

+The LDSO shall appoint an UMSO to manage unmetered supplies on its behalf.
 The provision of an UMS, at an exit point, is dependent upon the UMSO having information of sufficient quality to enable the annual energy consumed (by all of the Apparatus connected to the exit point) to be determined and maintained to the level of accuracy required by the Code.
 It is the responsibility of the UMSO to establish appropriate arrangements with the Customer for the procuring and maintenance of such information.
-It is expected that this will normally be done through a UMS Connection Agreement or will be in accordance with the National Terms of Connection, which among other things, should contain clauses covering:
+It is expected that this will normally be done through a UMS Connection Agreement issued by the UMSO on behalf of the LDSO or will be in accordance with the National Terms of Connection, which among other things, should contain clauses covering:

 (a) the periodic submission by the Customer of a Detailed Inventory, the frequency of the submission and its format;